 Two Types Of Cover 3 Defense

 There are two types of cover 3.
-The first is called spot drop cover 3, where all defenders are responsible for defending their particular zones.
+The first is called spot drop cover 3, in which all defenders are responsible for their assigned zones.

 The diagram above divides the field into thirds using hash marks.
 Now, pay attention to the shaded area: this is where the three deep defenders play.